yt-project/yt/doc/source/analyzing/analysis_modules/halo_finders.rst

 parallel analysis through spatial decomposition.
 HOP builds groups in this fashion:

-  1. Estimates the local density at each particle using a smoothing kernel.
+#.
+Estimates the local density at each particle using a
+   smoothing kernel.

-  2. Builds chains of linked particles by 'hopping' from one particle to its densest neighbor.
+#.
+Builds chains of linked particles by 'hopping' from one
+   particle to its densest neighbor.
 A particle which is its own densest neighbor is the end of the chain.

-  3. All chains that share the same densest particle are grouped together.
+#.
+All chains that share the same densest particle are
+   grouped together.

-  4. Groups are included, linked together, or discarded depending on the user-supplied over density threshold parameter.
+#.
+Groups are included, linked together, or discarded
+   depending on the user-supplied over density threshold parameter.
 The default is 160.0.

 Please see the `HOP method paper
 <http://adsabs.harvard.edu/abs/1998ApJ...498..137E>`_ for
-full details.

-.. warning:: The FoF halo finder in yt is not thoroughly tested!
-    It is probably fine to use, but you are strongly encouraged to check your results against the data for errors.
+full details and the :class:`~yt.analysis_modules.halo_finding.halo_objects.HOPHalo` and :class:`~yt.analysis_modules.halo_finding.halo_objects.Halo` classes.

+.. _fof:

+FOF
+---

+A basic friends-of-friends halo finder is included.
+See the :class:`~yt.analysis_modules.halo_finding.halo_objects.FOFHalo` and :class:`~yt.analysis_modules.halo_finding.halo_objects.Halo` classes.

+.. _rockstar:

 Rockstar Halo Finding
 ---------------------